ljjsx/DouDSBA/README.md

 # DouDSBA

 DouDSBA is a reinforcement learning framework for [DouDizhu](https://en.wikipedia.org/wiki/Dou_dizhu) ([斗地主](https://baike.baidu.com/item/%E6%96%97%E5%9C%B0%E4%B8%BB/177997)), the most popular card game in China.
 It is a shedding-type game where the player’s objective is to empty one’s hand of all cards before other players.
 DouDizhu is a very challenging domain with competition, collaboration, imperfect information, large state space, and particularly a massive set of possible actions where the legal actions vary significantly from turn to turn.
-DouZero is developed by AI Platform, Kwai Inc. (快手).

 *   Online Demo: [https://www.douzero.org/](https://www.douzero.org/)
        * :loudspeaker: New Version with Bid（叫牌版本）: [https://www.douzero.org/bid](https://www.douzero.org/bid)